sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

   - Implement shared example group for Rails routing, 'should route to'
 - Add alt doc test formatter - --format=list ? --format=documentation-list ?
   - Prints full expanded example name for each example
+  - Allows basic diffing of "what tests were run?"
 - Add minimal test formatter - --format=smoke ? --format=librarian ? --format=quiet ?
   - Prints nothing for examples
   - Suppress STDOUT output?
-As configurable option for any formatted?
+As configurable option for any formatter?
 - Add DSL for shared_examples-heavy specs?
   - #should(name) => include_examples "should #{name}"
   - #with(name)   => wrap_context "with #{name}"